 Tezos is an open-source proof of stake (PoS) blockchain that was released in 2018.
 As another blockchain based on PoS, it is fast and scalable, with very small transaction fees.
 Tezos emphasizes its eco-friendliness, as it uses two million times less electricity than Ethereum and less than 1 XTZ to mint an NFT.
 The blockchain is capable of facilitating as much as up to 40 transactions per second (TPS), for less than a penny per transaction.
 The Tezos token standard is called FA2.

 The Simple Ledger Protocol (SLP for short) is an open source token platform built on the Bitcoin Cash blockchain.
 As such it does not have its own native token (which means you do not need to acquire other currencies to use it).
 SLP tokens are easy to issue, send, receive, and manipulate using Bitcoin script, making them the a good platform for token projects.
-The Tezos token standard is called SLP.
+The Simple Ledger Protocol token standard is called SLP.

 Launched in 2015, Ethereum is the most famous NFT blockchain.
 Ethereum is the driving force behind the two popular token standards, ERC-721 and ERC-1155.
 These two standards have formed the foundations for the majority of existing NFTs.
 In general, it is an excellent technology for NFTs, however since the blockchain throughput is small and the commissions on the expensive side, Ethereum can be a costly tool to use to mint NFTs.
 Further, despite its effort of moving towards a Proof of Stake model, Ethereum can still be one of the most energy demanding blockchains.